 The Collaborative Circle of NGOs in the Field of Development (Cercle de coopération des ONG de dévelopment) publishes a list of NGOs active in development education in Luxembourg.
 It provides information on their activities and on opportunities to take part in voluntary activities.

-The Voluntary Agency (Portail du Bénévolat) provides information and sensitises pupils and their teachers on volunteering opportunities in different fields of sustainable development action, such as Humanitarian aid/international solidarity/Third World, Environment and Human rights/Peace.
+The Voluntary Agency (Portail du Bénévolat) provides information and sensitises pupils and their teachers on volunteering opportunities in different fields of sustainable development action.

 Key initiatives